prayash106/APEC_8601/README.md

 c.)
 Add a new “policy” layer that prevents/encourages certain types of land-use change in certain areas.
 For instance, you could modify the calibration parameters file to decrease the likelihood that agricultural expansion happens on steep slopes.

-Just like above, now we redefine the global coefficients based on what policy we choose and the  run the model.
-We navigate to defualt_inputs_csv under seals of our base data.
-There we alter the policy under consideration by changing the inputs in the defualt_global_coefficients_csv.
+Just like above, now we redefine the global coefficients based on what policy we choose and then run the model.
+We navigate to "defualt_inputs_csv" under SEALS of our base data.
+There we alter the policy under consideration by changing the inputs in the "defualt_global_coefficients_csv".
 In this example, I try a new policy in Taiwan where we do not allow changes in cropland by changing the calibration parameters to 0.

 The LULC ouput that we get from this are depicted below - just like above starting from BAU model to different SSP scenarions for all years: